AND SO THE JOURNEY BEGAN

 Ashton Hills Piccadilly Valley Pinot Noir

-The Piccadilly Valley Pinot Noir is a blend of fruit from the Ashton Hills vineyard, Grigg’s Cemetery Block (right next to the quaint graveyard in the neighbouring township, Uraidla, a five minute drive away) and the Blefari Bickles Rd Vineyard, about 1km south west of Ashton Hills.
-Stephen George has long-harboured an ambition to, “showcase Grigg’s fruit and to assess the influence our fruit has on the blend.”
-The result is typically a medium bodied palate with the influence of Cemetery Block providing juicy fruit from the warmer clime, along with silky texture and fine structured tannins that are typical of the Ashton Hills estate.
+The Piccadilly Valley Pinot Noir is a blend of fruit from premium Piccadilly Valley vineyards, topped up with a parcel of Ashton Hills reserve/estate fruit.
+The result is typically a medium bodied palate with the influence of Piccadilly Valley providing juicy fruit from the warmer clime, along with fine structured tannins that are typical of the Ashton Hills Vineyard.

 Ashton Hills Riesling

 Ashton Hills crafts a limited amount of riesling in a signature European style with lightness of body and delicate intensity.
 Winner of the Best Riesling at the Adelaide Hills Wine show in 2001, 2005, 2008, 2009 and 2018, the Ashton Hills Riesling offers a tactful alternative to the stronger acidity of the Clare and Eden Valley rieslings.
 In a region whose reputation for world class riesling continues to blossom, it is a wine made in a style that is quite unique to Ashton Hills.

 Stephen George’s take on this cult style is, without question, one of the titans of the genre.
 Given that its fruit is drawn from one of Australia’s most revered vineyards in Wendouree, including a healthy portion from vines planted in 1919, perhaps this will come as no surprise.
-Crafted from only the best vintages, there’s no denying this special wines breathtaking complexity, texture and balance.
-The 2006 release was the highest-rated Sparkling Shiraz in The 2014 James Halliday Australian Wine Companion.
-Open-fermented, hand-plunged, and held for four years in an aged 2250-litre cask, subsequent vintages of the Sparkling Shiraz have consistently demonstrated the style and quality that has made this wine one of the most enduring of its class.
+Highly awarded – the 2010 was runner up for Sparkling Red of the Year in Tyson Stelzer’s 2018 Australian Sparkling Report, and crafted from only the best vintages, there’s no denying this special wine’s breathtaking complexity, texture and balance.

 Sparkling Pinot Noir